Tax measures mitigate effects of the coronavirus crisis

 The German government and federal states have taken far-reaching measures to mitigate the effects of the coronavirus crisis.

 The tax authorities are granting taxpayers affected by the coronavirus crisis – under greatly eased conditions – different types of tax-related liquidity assistance; this includes in particular

-- reduction of tax prepayments;
+- reduction or reimbursement of tax prepayments,

 - deferral of tax payments without interest and